csjtx1021/CAGG/README.md

-This code is implemented according to paper "Cost-Aware Network Design with Deep Bayesian Optimization and Goal-Oriented Generation".
-Cost-Aware Network Design (CAND) can design optimal networks at as low cost as possible.
+This code is implemented according to paper "Cost-Aware Graph Generation: A Deep Bayesian Optimization Approach".
+Cost-Aware Graph Generation (CAGG) can generate optimal graphss at as low cost as possible.
 We apply it to two challenging real-world problems, i.e., molecular discovery and neural architecture search, to rigorously evaluate its effectiveness and applicability.